Expert advice on how to get rid of ringworm

 - Seborrhea

-Healthcare professionals, like those at our urgent care centers, can examine your infected area and send a skin sample to the lab to confirm ringworm.
+Healthcare professionals, like those at urgent care centers, can examine your infected area and send a skin sample to the lab to confirm ringworm.
 Once diagnosed, your provider might prescribe medication and offer tips for how to get rid of ringworm.

 If you need help assessing and treating ringworm, visit one of our local urgent care locations.
 You can walk in or save your spot online.
 We’ll have you back to feeling better in no time.